 For example, on HoloLens, an application can intersect the user's gaze ray with the spatial mapping mesh to let the user decide where to place a hologram.
 When the user taps to place that hologram, create a spatial anchor at the intersection point, and then place the hologram at the origin of that anchor's coordinate system.

 Local spatial anchors are easy and performant to create.
-The system will consolidate their internal data if multiple anchors can share their underlying sensor data.
-You should typically create a new local spatial anchor for each hologram that a user explicitly places, except in cases outlined below, such as rigid groups of holograms.
+The system combines internal data if multiple anchors can share their underlying sensor data.
+We recommend creating a new local spatial anchor for each hologram that a user explicitly places, except in cases outlined below, such as rigid groups of holograms.

 Always render anchored holograms within 3 meters of their anchor

 Spatial anchors stabilize their coordinate system near the anchor's origin.
-If you render holograms more than 3 meters from that origin, those holograms might experience noticeable positional errors in proportion to their distance from that origin due to lever-arm effects.
+If you render holograms more than 3 meters from the origin, the holograms might experience noticeable positional errors in proportion to their distance from that origin because of lever-arm effects.
 This works if the user stands near the anchor, since the hologram is far away from the user, too.
 In other words, the angular error of the distant hologram will be small.
-However, if the user walks up to that distant hologram, it will be large in their view, making the lever-arm effects from the faraway anchor origin quite obvious.
+However, if the user walks up to that distant hologram, it will be large in their view, making the lever-arm effects from the faraway anchor origin obvious.